-Class Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China
+Class-Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China

-Class Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China
+Class-Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China

-Dozens of families are suing TikTok in what has turned into a major legal action in federal court.
+Families are suing TikTok in what has turned into a major legal action in federal court.

-More than 70 minors, through their parents, are alleging that the video-sharing app collects information about their facial characteristics, locations and close contacts, and quietly sends that data to servers in China.
+Dozens of minors, through their parents, are alleging that the video-sharing app collects information about their facial characteristics, locations and close contacts, and quietly sends that data to servers in China.

 Twenty separate but similar federal lawsuits were filed over the past year on behalf of TikTok users in California, where the company has offices, and Illinois, which requires that technology companies receive written consent before collecting data on a person's identity.